Peter Matthews – President

 Horan and Bird, winner of the Australian Service Business of the year in 2012, employs nearly 100 people and is currently one of the largest Solar installers in Australia.
 In 2011 they were proud to build the first Renewable Energy Centre in Queensland for research and development innovation in Australian energy solutions.

-Sarah Loveday – Junior Vice President
+Sarah Loveday – Senior Vice President

 Sarah is Managing Director of Loveday Electrical, a medium sized electrical and air-conditioning contractor specialising in domestic construction and maintenance.
 With Loveday Electrical established 35 years ago, Sarah is a third-generation electrician.